by Texas Homesteader ~

 Although my dehydrator book stated I didn’t have to peel my tomatoes before making the leather, my stick blender doesn’t puree quite as smoothly as I’d like.
 I found there’s remnants of the skins in the leather.

-Has anyone ever made tomato leather?
+Has anyone else ever made tomato leather?
 Did you peel your tomatoes first?
 How did you most enjoy using your tomato leather?
 Weigh in & let me know how you liked it – let’s all learn from each other.

 Observations & Updates

 UPDATE: I’ve since tried using this tomato leather when making homemade pizza.
 Sure enough, all I had to do is roll the leather out on the dough (or french bread for my homemade french-bread pizza) trim it to fit and start adding toppings.
 LOVE IT!! ~TxH!